cloudify-cosmo/getcloudify.org/guide/3.0/guide-agent-creation.md

 # Requirements

-- You will have to create the agent on the distribution you're going to use the agent in (e.g. if your hosts are running CentOS)
+- You will have to create the agent on the distribution you're going to use the agent in.
 - sudo permissions
 - Python 2.7 - currently, we only support Python 2.7.
 In the near future, you will be able to create agents on different versions of python.
 - [pip]({{ page.pip_link }}) > 1.5 (it might work on other versions, but they haven't been tested)